Fire and rescue services

 Always wear a helmet.

 Taxis are generally reliable.
+Drivers are required to wear a face covering.
+This is not a requirement for passengers.
 The standards are similar to in Australia.

 The New Zealand Transport Authority regulates taxis and rideshare apps.

 Buses, trains and ferries operate throughout New Zealand.
+It is a requirement to wear a face covering on public transport.
 State-run services are also regulated by the New Zealand Transport Authority.

 Take care of your belongings on public transport.